FattiMei/mpi-incompressible-fluid/artifacts/README.md

-This file is only present for committing the empty build folder
+This file is only present for committing the empty artifact folder